mvolkmann/blog/src/zig.md

 }
 ```

-TODO: Add an example of iterating over an array and an ArrayList.
+TODO: Add an example of iterating over an ArrayList.

 A `while` expression used to obtain a value.
 The value is specified by a `break` statement with a value.